-Victoria Walks has concerns about the way information is collected after a crash.
-A pedestrian who is injured or killed is unable to relate their statement to the Police, often resulting in only one side of the story and a biased crash report.
-Evidence also suggests that the way crashes are reported can lead to victim blaming (Goddard, Ralph, Thigpen, & Iacobucci, 2019).
+A pedestrian who is injured or killed may be unable to relate their statement to the Police, which can result in only one side of the story being recorded and a biased crash report.
+Evidence also suggests that the way crashes are reported can lead to victim blaming (Goddard, Ralph, Thigpen, & Lacobucci, 2019).
 In Victoria, the crash report is only available to people involved if they apply to Victoria Police and pay an application fee.

-As an example of the bias in crash reporting, Victoria Walks was contacted by a person who was hit while crossing a road.
+As an example of the potential bias in crash reporting, Victoria Walks was contacted by a person who was hit while crossing a road.
 A driver turning into the street hit her, breaking the law requiring the driver to give way in this situation.
 The driver then got out of the car and instead of offering assistance, blamed the pedestrian for the crash and demanded she move so he could continue driving.
 The pedestrian was transported to hospital in an ambulance and spent a total of 12 days in hospital for surgery and inpatient rehab as a result of the crash.

-After the pedestrian recovered, she contacted the Police to find out about the investigation, but was refused details.
+After the pedestrian recovered, she contacted the Police to find out about the investigation but was refused details.
 She eventually found out she could apply and pay a fee for a copy of the crash report, and upon purchasing it found that: